kuninethan95/dsc-phase-2-project/RM2.md

 ## Check for Linear Relationships
-- Total rooms and floors do not have a linear relationship with price
+- Total rooms does not have a linear relationship with price

 -----